waded/garden-temps/README.md

 When running the container on a Pi on this subnet, I set environment variables:

 - MQTT_BROKER: `192.168.0.10`
-- DEVICE_PATH: `/sys/bus/w1/devices/`
-- INTERVAL: `60`

-Now I `mosquitto_sub -t garden-temps/# -h 192.168.0.10` and every 60 seconds with 5 sensors connected I receive messages like:
+Now I `mosquitto_sub -t garden-temps -h 192.168.0.10` and every 60 seconds with 5 sensors connected I receive messages like:

     28-01204bcb1a00,2021-03-07T01:39:09,65.5
     28-01204c9fb29c,2021-03-07T01:39:09,65.4